Sheriff's Merit Commission

 Individuals with no access to email may submit a public comment by leaving a message with the Merit Commissions Office at 847-377-4075.

-The Lake County Sheriff, with approval from the County Board, appoints members of the Lake County Sheriff’s Office Merit Commission to serve 6-year terms:
+The Lake County Sheriff, with approval from the County Board, appoints members of the Lake County Sheriff’s Office Merit Commission to serve two (2) years or until their term of office as a member of the Commission shall expire, whichever period is shorter:

 - Carmen Patlan, Chair